-A common topic that often comes up when we discuss various investment options is whether shares or debentures, which one to include in our portfolio.
-Well, both are very different in their characteristics and the returns they offer.
-Often investors include both in their portfolios to diversity with different asset classes and manage risk exposure.
+A common topic that often comes up when discussing various investment options is whether shares or debentures should be included in our portfolio.
+Both are very different in their characteristics and the returns they offer.
+Often, investors include both in their portfolios to diversify with different asset classes and manage risk exposure.

-Whether you will pick stocks or debentures depends on your investment goals, market condition, and abilities to take risks.
-Debentures and shares are both used by a company to raise capital funds from the market.
-But they are very different in their characteristics.
+Whether you pick stocks or debentures, both instruments are used by the company to raise capital from the market.
+But they are very different in their characteristics for investors.

 What Are Stocks/Shares?